gschmutz/stream-processing-workshop/06-iot-data-ingestion-over-mqtt/README.md

 With Docker Compose, you can easily later add some new services, even if the platform is currently running.
 If you redo a `docker-compose up -d`, Docker Compose will check if there is a delta between what is currently running and what the `docker-compose.yml` file tells.

-If there is a new service added, such as here with Mosquitto, Docker Compose will start the service, leaving the other, already running services untouched.
+If there is a new service added, such as here with **Mosquitto**, Docker Compose will start the service, leaving the other, already running services untouched.

 If you change configuration on an already running service, then Docker will recreate that service applying the new settings.